 "White supremacy" is a term used to characterize various belief systems central to which are one or more of the following key tenets: 1) white people should have dominance over people of other backgrounds, especially where they may co-exist; 2) white people should live by themselves in a whites-only society; 3) white people have their own "culture" that is superior to other cultures; 4) white people are genetically superior to other people.

-"Patriarchy" describes a general structure in which men have power over women.
-A patriarchal society consists of a male-dominated power structure throughout organized society and in individual relationships.
+"Patriarchy" refers to a general social structure in which men hold power over women.
+A patriarchal society is characterized by a male-dominated power structure that pervades organized society and individual relationships.

 "Feminism" is a social and political movement.
 Feminism is the advocacy of women's rights based on the equality of the sexes; it's the theory of the political, economic, and social equality of the sexes; it's the belief that men and women should have equal rights and opportunities; and it is the doctrine advocating social, political, and all other rights of women equal to those of men.